 {% endif %}

-Through this line of code,keyword_listNow it is an array containing three independent string elements.
+By this line of code,keyword_listNow it is an array that contains three independent string elements.

 Step three: Traverse and display the keyword list